mikeroyal/TypeScript-Guide/README.md

 [Deno](https://deno.land) is a simple, modern and secure runtime for JavaScript and TypeScript that uses V8 and is built in Rust.

 [gulp-typescript](https://github.com/ivogabe/gulp-typescript) is an TypeScript compiler for gulp with incremental compilation support.

+[React](https://reactjs.org/) is a declarative, efficient, and flexible JavaScript library for building user interfaces.

+[React Native](https://reactnative.dev) is a framework for building native apps for iOS and Android with React.

+[Vue.js](http://vuejs.org/) is a progressive, incrementally-adoptable JavaScript framework for building UI on the web.

+[Angular](https://www.angular.io/) is a development platform for building mobile and desktop web applications using Typescript/JavaScript and other languages.

+[Ionic Framework](https://ionicframework.com/) is a powerful cross-platform UI toolkit for building native-quality iOS, Android, and Progressive Web Apps with HTML, CSS, and JavaScript.

+[Stencil](https://stenciljs.com/) is a simple compiler for generating Web Components and static site generated progressive web apps (PWA).
+Stencil was built by the Ionic team for its next generation of performant mobile and desktop Web Components.

+[Storybook](https://storybook.js.org/) is a development environment for UI components.
+It allows you to browse a component library, view the different states of each component, and interactively develop and test components.It works with React, Vue, Angular, Ember, and other web frameworks.

+[Prettier](https://prettier.io/) is an opinionated code formatter.
+It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.

+[Nest](https://nestjs.com/) is a framework for building efficient, scalable [Node.js](http://nodejs.org/) server-side applications.
+It is built with TypeScript and combines elements of Object Oriented Programming(OOP), Functional Programming, and Functional Reactive Programming(FRP).

+[Definitely Typed](https://github.com/DefinitelyTyped/DefinitelyTyped) is a repository for high quality TypeScript type definitions.

+[TypeORM](https://github.com/typeorm/typeorm) is an ORM that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms and can be used with TypeScript and JavaScript (ES5, ES6, ES7, ES8).

+[NativeScript](https://www.nativescript.org/) empowers you to access native APIs from JavaScript directly.
+The framework currently provides iOS and Android runtimes for rich mobile development and can be utilized in a number of diverse use cases.

+[AssemblyScript](https://assemblyscript.org/) compiles a strict variant of TypeScript to [WebAssembly](http://webassembly.org/) using [Binaryen](https://github.com/WebAssembly/binaryen).

+[React Hook Form](https://react-hook-form.com/) is a performant, flexible and extensible forms with easy to use validation(Web + React Native).

+[Apollo Client](https://apollographql.com/client) is a fully-featured caching GraphQL client with integrations for React, Angular, and more.
+It allows you to easily build UI components that fetch data via GraphQL.

+[TensorFlow.js](https://js.tensorflow.org/) is an open-source WebGL hardware-accelerated JavaScript library for training and deploying machine learning models.

+[Rome](https://romefrontend.dev/) is a linter, compiler, bundler, and [more](https://romefrontend.dev/#development-status) for JavaScript, TypeScript, JSON, HTML, Markdown, and CSS.

+[Eclipse Theia](https://github.com/eclipse-theia/theia) is an extensible platform to develop full-fledged multi-language Cloud & Desktop IDE-like products with state-of-the-art web technologies.

+[InversifyJS](https://github.com/inversify/InversifyJS) is a powerful and lightweight inversion of control(IoC) container for JavaScript & Node.js apps powered by TypeScript.
+An IoC container uses a class constructor to identify and inject its dependencies.

+[Gatsby](https://www.gatsbyjs.com/) is a free and open source framework based on React that helps developers build blazing fast websites and apps.

+[Meteor](https://www.meteor.com/) is an ultra-simple environment for building modern web applications with JavavScript.

+[TypeScript ESLint](https://typescript-eslint.io/) is a monorepo for all the tooling which enables ESLint to support TypeScript.

+[TS node](https://github.com/TypeStrong/ts-node) is a TypeScript execution and REPL for node.js.